 History is complemented by some stimulating cocurricular activities including a weekly History Club and a 'History through Film' series.
 The school has been regularly 'invaded' in recent years by Romans as part of Living History days.
-A wide range of exciting trips is offered including regular trips to France for pupils in Year 8.
+Year 7 have visited Warwick Castle to complement their study of Medieval Britain.
+A wide range of exciting trips is offered including regular trips to France and the WW1 battlefields for pupils in Year 8.

 We have run successful trips to New York and Washington, Munich and Southern Germany, Spain (jointly organised with MFL) and Rome (jointly organised with Classics and RS and culminating in a Papal Audience).
-The next trip to the USA is planned for October 2019.